 As a pro user for your company, you have already identified that key sources of data include, for example, eCommerce Customers, Online Purchases, in-store Point of Sales Purchases and data from the company Retail Loyalty Card scheme.

 Although Customer Insights has connectors to 30+ data sources and applications (including Dynamics 365 & the Common Data Service for Apps).
-For this example, we will be using the ‘Text/CSV’ connector.
+For this example, we will use the ‘Text / CSV’ connector.

 Sign in to Customer Insights and select your Environment from the drop-down in the top right-hand corner.
 If prompted to create a new environment, do so.

 Within Customer Insights, expand ‘Data’ on the left menu and click ‘Data Sources’

 Click ‘Get Data’ and name the source ‘eCommerce’, then click the Next button.

 You will be presented with a view of data source connectors that Customer Insights can ingest.
 Take note of the connector types available, including Common Data Service for Apps.
 Select the Text/CSV Connector.